"The important thing is to not stop questioning."

 ECME Certificate through the Royal Conservatory of Music in association with Ryerson University.

 Music is in all of us from the time we hear our mother's heartbeat in the womb.
-Our first instrument is our body along with our senses of sight, touch, and sound.
+Our first instrument is our body in tandem with our senses of sight, touch, and sound.